frederic-perez/AmE-dictionary/data/dictionary.md

 __send-of__
 __sendup__ _v_ _A sendup of the genre._
 __Seneca__ _n_ :astonished: __1__ A member of the Iroquoian people formerly living in New York state south of Lake Ontario. __2__ The Iroquoian language spoken by the Seneca people.
-__seneschal__ _n_ An official in a medieval noble household in charge of domestic arrangements and the administration of servants; a steward or major-domo.
+__seneschal__ _n_ :three: An official in a medieval noble household in charge of domestic arrangements and the administration of servants; a steward or major-domo.
 __senile__
 __senior__ _adj_ Of a more advanced age. _Sixteen years her senior._
 __sensible__ _n_ :three::hammer: _This C++ contructor has sensible default values._ :es: sensato